1 Motley Crue

 They never released a metal song, not even their earliest songs, they had hard or heavier progressive rock songs, but they NEVER played metal.

 Good band but absolutely not metal in any way

 3 Def Leppard

 Def Leppard are an English rock band formed in 1977 in Sheffield as part of the new wave of British heavy metal movement.

 Def Leppard aren't on EM for songs like Pour Some Sugar on Me, Love Bites, Lets Get Rocked, and similar.
 I guess they are there for their debut album - part of the New Wave of British Heavy Metal movement.

 You understand that Def Leppard and the other bands on this list may have some metal songs/albums, but it doesn't mean all their songs are metal just because the band is on EM.
 This is very important.

 They have some metal songs in their earliest period.
 But yes, overall they aren't metal.

 4 Faith No More

-Faith No More is an American rock band from San Francisco, California, formed in 1979.
+Faith No More is an American Alternative Metal band from San Francisco, California, formed in 1979.
 Before settling on their current moniker in 1983, the band performed under the names Sharp Young Men and later Faith No Man.